WisniaN7/kino-wawel/README.md

 # Kino Wawel / Wawel Cinema
 ## About
-Final project for the course "*WWW Techniques*" and "*Graphical Interfaces*" at the Jagiellonian University of Warsaw.
+Final project for the course "*WWW Techniques*" and "*Graphical Interfaces*" at the FAIS faculty at Jagiellonian University.
 The project is a web application for a small **imaginary cinema network**.

 ## How to run
 1. Download the project and install XAMPP (recommended) and Node.js (if you don't have the already).